MatanNoach/LinkedinCourses_ML/README.md

 # LinkedinCourses_ML

-This repository contains exercises I completed from multiple Linkedin Learning courses I tried.
+## This repository contains exercises I completed from multiple Linkedin Learning courses I tried.

 The course paths are:
 1) Become a Machine Learning Specialist (sections 1-4)
     * I stopped in the middle since I found it no longer relevant for me.
 2) Advance Your Skills in Deep Learning and Neural Networks

+### Maaping Directories to Courses:

+* decision_trees -> Machine Learning and AI Foundations: Decision Trees with SPSS
+* recommendation_system -> Building a Recommendation System with Python Machine Learning & AI
+* working_with_keras -> Building Deep Learning Applications with Keras 2.0

 ### Datasets Sources: